gripols/buslang/README.md

 with some additional features on top.
 Here's what version 2 will look like:

 - A JIT compiler written in pure C
-- Bus code conversion to C + Rust and vice versa
+- Bus code conversion to C and vice versa
 - YT video explaining how it works and steps I took to creating it
+- Lambda calculus
 - Idk send a pr and if its cool I'll prob add it